1. Not understanding how an investment works

 Different investments have different types of fees so it's important to read the product information to understand these.

-Our costs involved in investing page explains more about how fees stop your money growing.
+Our 'deciding how to invest' page explains more about how fees stop your money growing.

 4. Chasing high returns